-Maternity and Parental Leave
+Maternity and Paternity Leave

-The ESC provides up to 16 weeks unpaid maternity leave for pregnant employees and up to 62 weeks unpaid parental leave immediately following the last day of maternity leave.
+The Code provides up to 16 weeks unpaid maternity leave for pregnant employees and up to 62 weeks unpaid parental leave immediately following the last day of maternity leave.
 Maternity and parental leave benefits payable under the federal Employment Insurance Act provide substantial income replacement for employees on maternity or parental leave.
-The other parent, and adoptive parents are also entitled to up to 62 weeks of unpaid parental leave.
-If employees are parents of the same child, the parental leave granted may be taken wholly by one of the employees, or be shared by the employees.
-If the employees are employed by the same employer, the employer is not required to grant parental leave to more than one employee at a time.